 The Designated Donations campaign has raised some $261,000 for milfoil control as of mid-2020.
 This has included about $31,000 for the Lower Lake, $10,500 for the Narrows, and $37,000 for the Upper Lake.
 The largest share of donations, about $183,000, have been designated for milfoil control wherever it is needed most.
 This generous support has allowed the control program to gradually expand from three weeks of maintenance control in 2016 and 2017, to five, six and seven weeks of hand-harvesting in 2018, 2019 and 2020.
 Control activities have been taking place in all three segments of the lake.
 Funds are also being reserved to have available as a match for grant applications that would allow treatment of the large bed in the South Inlet.

-Treatment Plans and Costs
+Treatment Plans and Cost

-The proposed three-year treatment plans can be expected to reduce milfoil densities by 70 to 80 percent.
-Total costs to bring all of the shoreline under control are estimated at $783,000: $191,000 for the Lower Lake, $181,000 for the Chateaugay Narrows, and $410,000 for the Upper Lake.
-The treatment plans for each part of the lake can be approached in stages to manage these significant costs.
-To see the near-term goals that are a priority for each part of the Lake, click on the links below.
-For further background, see Milfoil Control Progress and Plans.Make a Designated Donation via PayPal
+The Chateaugay Lake Foundation has developed estimates of three-year treatment costs for each segment of the lake, based on mapping of milfoil beds.
+Total costs for the three year plans are estimated at $783,000: $191,000 for the Lower Lake, $181,000 for the Chateaugay Narrows, and $410,000 for the Upper Lake ( see Milfoil Control Progress and Plans).see Milfoil Control Progress and Plans).
+The treatment plans can be approached in stages to manage these significant costs.
+To see the near-term goals that are a priority for each part of the Lake, click on the links below.Make a Donation via PayPal